playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/batching.md

 position: 3
 ---

-Batching is the process of combining data for multiple models (e.g. vertex buffers) together into a single data set.
-This is designed to reduce the number of draw calls (ideally down to just 1) necessary to render the models.
-This works at the level of the mesh instance, e.g. combining 10 mesh instances that share a material, into a single mesh instance.

-Use cases:
-* Combine multiple static scene mesh instances into one, but ideally also split them into local groups, so culling is possible. *(Example: environment)*
-* Combine dynamic (moving or otherwise changing) models into a single mesh. *(Example: doors, cars, machinery, fake particles, anything movable & non-skinned.
-Dynamic batches can be also used to create different levels by just moving parts of environment around differently without recombining overhead)*
-* Combine all mesh instances inside of some entity into one.
-Use the combined version for every clone of this entity. *(Example: multiple instances of complex animated models)*.

-## Terms and Definitions
+Batching is the process of combining multiple mesh instances together into a single mesh instance, so that they can all be rendered in a single GPU draw call.
+PlayCanvas provides a handy feature on the [Model][7] and [Element][8] components that let you assign these components to batch groups which give the engine hints on how to combine meshes to reduce the overall draw call count.

+There are a variety of rules which the engine will apply to see if mesh instances are able to be combined.
+The primary rule is that all mesh instances must share the same material.

+Common batching use cases are:

+* Combine together static geometry -- e.g. environments -- into a single mesh instance or multiple large instances to reduce draw calls, but still support camera culling.
+* Combine together dynamic geometry -- e.g. a set of moving objects -- into a single mesh instance with dynamic properties that are applied on the GPU.

+## Creating Batch Groups

-### Batch Manager
+![Creating Batch Groups][1]

-The Batch Manager is created in the application and exposes an API to create and update batches.
-See the API reference [here][1].
+Batch Groups can be created from the Batch Groups section of the [scene settings panel][6].
+Each batch group has a number of properties that are used to give the engine hints about how to create batches from this batch group.

-### Batch Group
+### Batch Group Properties

-Batch Groups are defined in the Editor by creating them under the [Settings panel][2].
-Then the user can select the batch group on [Model][3] and [Element][4] components.
-The batch group defines a set of mesh instances that the user desires to be batched together.
-At runtime the Batch Group can be divided into Batches.
-Batching behaviour can be set up differently for each group.

-A batch group has the following properties:

 * **Name**: Used to differentiate different batch groups, ideally it would describe the kinds of objects that this batch group will have.
+This name is available at runtime to retrieve the group.
 * **Dynamic**: If enabled then objects inside the batch group can still move/rotate/scale.
 You can use this for objects that are similar to each other and use the same materials e.g. bullets.
-Disable Dynamic if this batch group is for static objects e.g. walls.
+Static groups use less runtime resources so you should disable Dynamic if the contents of batch group will not move.
-* **Max AABB size**: This is the maximum size on each axis for the bounding box that contains all of the objects in the batch group.
-If you set this to a large value then more objects around the scene will be in the same batch, therefore less draw calls will be generated.
-However, the dimensions of the batch will be larger thus harder to cull so it will get drawn more vs a smaller batch which would be easier to cull when not visible.
+* **Max AABB size**: The maximum size of any one side of the bounding box that contains all objects in the batch group at the time when the batches are created.
+If the set of meshes are larger than the maximum size it will create multiple batches to be rendered.
+A larger bounding box will render in less draw calls, but will work less well with camera culling.

+## Adding a component to a Batch Group

-### Batch
+![Selecting Batch Groups][2]

+The Model and Element components have a Batch Group property to assign a model into a batch group.

+## Rules for combining mesh instances

+The rules for whether the engine can combine mesh instances are fairly complicated but a good summary is that all mesh instances that belong to a single batch must obey the following:

+* Have the same Batch Group ID
+* Have the same material
+* Have the same shader parameters
+* Be within a bounding box with no side larger than the Max AABB Size
+* Be in the same layer
+* Each batch has a maximum vertex count of 65535
+* Model components must have same static property
+* For dynamic batches there is a maximum number of movable mesh instances.
+This hardware dependent but has a maximum of 1024.

+## Example - Batching a static environment

+![Western Scene][3]

+In this scene we have created a static environment from 7 separate model files, some of which are repeated in the scene.
+For example, the road tile is used to in 50 entities to create the long road through the center of the scene.

+![Western Animation][4]

+You can see in the animation each draw call as it is made.
+In this environment the engine makes over 50 draw calls to draw each of the models individually.
+However, apart from the ground, all of these models use the same material and so they can be combined into batch groups.

+![Western Animation Batched][5]

+In this animation we have created 4 batch groups for the buildings, the cacti, the road and the ground.
+Notice, that the road and the ground are not combined into single draw calls because the meshes are larger than the Max AABB Size defined on the batch group.

+## Terminology

+* Batch Group - A named group, created in the Editor, that defines some hints on how meshes should be combined.
+Components are assigned to a batch group
-A Batch is a set of mesh instances that are able to be drawn in a single draw call.
+* Batch - An engine object created at runtime which is the set of meshes that are rendered in a single draw call.
+A batch group may result in multiple batches depending on the state of the meshes that are added to the batch group.
+* Batch Manager - The programmatic interface for creating and updating batches at runtime.
+See [API documentation][9].

-[1]: /api/pc.BatchManager.html
+[1]: /images/user-manual/optimization/batching/batch-groups.jpg
+[2]: /images/user-manual/optimization/batching/model-component.jpg
+[3]: /images/user-manual/optimization/batching/western-scene.jpg
+[4]: /images/user-manual/optimization/batching/western-animation-all.gif
+[5]: /images/user-manual/optimization/batching/western-animation.gif
-[2]: /user-manual/designer/settings/#batch-groups
+[6]: /user-manual/designer/settings/#batch-groups
-[3]: /user-manual/packs/components/model
+[7]: /user-manual/packs/components/model
-[4]: /user-manual/packs/components/element
+[8]: /user-manual/packs/components/element
+[9]: /api/pc.BatchManager.html